 On behalf of the members of the Feather River Rail Society,

 we invite you to join us

-in preserving the Western Pacific Railroad and the California Zephyr for current and future generations to enjoy railroading in it's native habitat.
+in preserving the Western Pacific Railroad and the California Zephyr for current and future generations to enjoy.